State-owned Central Bank of India to close 13% of its branches: sources, document

 "The bank is struggling to come out of PCA of RBI due to poor performance on profit since 2017 and to utilise manpower in more efficient and effective manner," the document dated May 4 sent out by the headquarters to other branches and departments stated, detailing the rationale behind the move.

-Central Bank of India did not immediately reply to emails and calls seeking comment.
+Central Bank of India and RBI did not immediately reply to emails seeking comment.

 A bank under PCA faces greater scrutiny by the regulator and may face lending and deposit restrictions, branch expansion and hiring freezes and other limitations on borrowings.